TimVincii/Terrastorage/README.md

 Compatibility with modded storage blocks varies.
 Some will work without any issues, while others might not be compatible right away.
 If you come across a storage block from another mod that doesn’t seem to work with Terrastorage, feel free to open an issue on GitHub, and I’ll see what I can do!

 ### Feature Limitations
-Renaming modded storage blocks that do not extend `LockableContainerBlockEntity` or modded storage entities that do not extend `VehicleInventory` is currently not supported.
+Renaming modded storage blocks that do not extend `BaseContainerBlockEntity` or modded storage entities that do not extend `ContainerEntity` is currently not supported.
 This is a limitation that would be difficult to overcome and is likely to remain for the foreseeable future.

 # Acknowledgments
 The Minecraft-style textures for the **Quick Stack To Nearby Storages** and **Sort Inventory** buttons were generously provided by Ventgirl_Joanne.